fan87/Litatom-Reversing-Project/readme.md

 without any difficulties.

 Our setup is Raspberry Pi 4 with [KonstaKANG's LineageOS Build](https://konstakang.com/devices/rpi4/AOSP13/) with Gapps and Magisk (Means we have root access).
-We were originally using
+We were originally using `Waydroid`, it will work if you are only gonna be hooking into Java functions using `Frida` or MITM (Man-in-the-middle) HTTP requests

 ## II.
 Requests/Responses